 Without knowing the correct definition of performance testing terminologies, it is difficult to understand the basics.
 This article covers all the important terms which are majorly used in performance testing activities.
 Following are the terminologies and their definitions:

 Performance Testing Tool generates the virtual users which simulate the real user’s activity.
-Actually, these are the programming threads who perform the activity on the application/website on the behalf of a real user and generate the load on the server.
+Actually, these are the programming threads that perform the activity on the application/website on behalf of a real user and generate the load on the server.
 Some performance testing tools use a different name like VUser, User, Thread, User Load etc .to represent the Virtual User.

-Sometimes response time is also called as “Page Response Time” or “Transaction Response Time”.
+Sometimes response time is also called “Page Response Time” or “Transaction Response Time”.
 Note that the Response Time is the sum of Network Latency and Server Processing Time.

 As per Micro Focus LoadRunner, throughput is the amount of data (in bytes or MBs) that the VUsers received from the server at any given second.

 As per Apache JMeter, throughput is the number of requests sent per unit of time by JMeter to the server.